Israel: British Mandate for Palestine

-On 22 July 1946, Irgun bombed the British administrative headquarters for Palestine, killing 91.
-The attack was a response to Operation Agatha (a series of raids, including one on the Jewish Agency, by the British) and was the deadliest directed at the British during the Mandate era.
+On 22 July 1946, Irgun bombed the British administrative headquarters for Palestine in the southern wing of King David Hotel, killing 91.
+The attack was intended to destroy documents that Irgun believed implicated the Jewish Agency in attacks against the British during Operation Agatha, a series of raids, including one on the Jewish Agency.
+It was the deadliest attack against the British during the Mandate era.
 The Jewish insurgency continued throughout 1946 and 1947 despite concerted efforts by the British military and Palestine Police Force to suppress it.

 British efforts to mediate with Jewish and Arab representatives were not successful as the Jews were unwilling to accept any solution that did not involve a Jewish state and suggested a partition of Palestine into Jewish and Arab states, while the Arabs were adamant that a Jewish state in any part of Palestine was unacceptable and that the only solution was a unified Palestine under Arab rule.
 In February 1947, the British referred the Palestine issue to the newly formed United Nations.
 On 15 May 1947, the UN General Assembly resolved that a Special Committee be created "to prepare ... a report on the question of Palestine".
 The Report of the Committee proposed a plan to replace the British Mandate with "an independent Arab State, an independent Jewish State, and the City of Jerusalem [...] the last to be under an International Trusteeship System".

 Meanwhile, the Jewish insurgency continued and peaked in July 1947, with a series of widespread guerrilla raids culminating in the Sergeants affair, in which the Irgun took two British sergeants hostage as attempted leverage against the planned execution of three Irgun operatives.
 After the executions were carried out, the Irgun killed the two British soldiers, hanged their bodies from trees, and left a booby trap at the scene which injured a British soldier.
 The incident caused widespread outrage in the UK.
 In September 1947, the British cabinet decided to evacuate Palestine as the Mandate was no longer tenable.